Orange-OpenSource/cf-apps-release/README.md

       * cf bind-service autosleep-v105-i1 autosleep-mysql
       * FAILED because autosleep-mysql does not exist

+How to reuse the release across apps ?
+* a bosh-gen like template
+* a generic bosh release (git submodule)

 # FAQ

 # Why use bosh to deploy apps on CF ?